CJ is a partnership ecosystem where thousands of publishers and brands engage billions of consumers worldwide—and we’re growing bigger every day!

 What are the CID, PID, and AID and what do they do?

-These identification numbers all start to sound the same after a while.
-As a client support representative, it has become evident that knowing the difference between these numbers will truly help with having a better understanding of your account and how our tracking works.
-With that said, lets take a deeper look into what each of these ID numbers mean.
+Familiarizing yourself with these three numbers will truly give you a better understanding of your account and how our tracking works.
+Let’s take a deeper look into what each of these ID numbers means.

-CID or Company ID is your account number.
-This is a "unique number which differentiates an advertiser/publisher from other CJ accounts."
-This number is located on the top right side of your screen next to your name.
+CID - Think of your CID or Company ID as your account number.
+This is a unique number that differentiates an advertiser or publisher’s account from other CJ accounts.
+This number is located in the upper right-hand corner of your CJ account next to your username.

 Why These Numbers Matter

-Your CID is the easiest way for a CJ employee to identify your account.
-When calling the Client Support line, one of the first questions you are always asked is, "Can I please have the number associated with your account?"
-Having your account number readily available will help the representative quickly locate your account.
+Your CID is the easiest way for a CJ associate to identify your account.
+When calling Client Support, one of the first questions you’re asked is, "Can I please have your account number?"
+Having your CID readily available will help the agent quickly locate your account.

-Your CID, PID, and AID are all very important identification numbers when it comes to understanding the ins and outs of your account.
-The more knowledge you have of your account and its various aspects, such as these numbers, the easier it will be to use your account.
-To learn more about identification in CJ, visit the Support Center inside CJ Account Manager.
+Your CID, PID, and AIDare all very important identification numbers when it comes to understanding the ins and outs of your account.
+The more knowledge you have of your account and its various aspects, the easier it’ll be to use.